 To take the scenic route, you'll get on the I-8 from San Diego to go east and then take Exit 40 to get on CA-79 for 36 miles.
 Before reaching the town of Julian, make sure you turn right to get on I-78, which you'll follow east for about 73 miles.
 When it pops up, turn left on CA-86, which will first turn into I-10 and then into CA-62.

 The route gets a little more local once the road turns into the Twentynine Palms Highway.
 First, you'll take Amboy Road for 40 miles, then turn right onto National Trails Highway for 7 miles, then turn left onto Kelbaker Road for 34 miles, then turn right onto Kelso Cima Road for 19 miles, and continue onto Morning Star Mine Road for 15 miles.
 You'll then turn left on Ivanpah Road for 3 miles, turn left on Nipton Road for 3.5 miles, and eventually turn right onto I-15.
 Once you're on I-15, you can drive north all the way to Vegas.

 What to See in Las Vegas

 There's always something to do in Vegas, whether you're ready to hit the slot machines, catch a show, or dine out in one of the city's finest restaurants.
-You can't go wrong strolling up and down the Strip or walking through the air-conditioned casinos, but if you'd like to do a little sightseeing, there are a few landmarks and museums in Vegas you might be interested in visiting.
+You can't go wrong strolling up and down the Strip or walking through the air-conditioned casinos, but if you'd like to do a little sightseeing, there are a few landmarks and museums in Vegas that might interest you.

 You can either ride the High Roller ferris wheel for a leisurely spin or get your adrenaline going on the Sky Jump at the Stratosphere.
-To learn more about the city's mafia history, don't miss a visit to the Mob Museum, or if the shining lights have caught your eye, the Neon Museum is also a fun place to check out.
+To learn more about the city's mafia history, don't miss a visit to the Mob Museum.
+If the shining lights have caught your eye, the Neon Museum is also a fun place to check out.